xizhang77/Pyspark-Text-Classification/README.md

 ## Feature Selection and Model Training

 In this repo, both _Term Frequency_ and _TF-IDF_ Score are implemented to get features.
-However, for this text classfication problem, we only used TF here (will explain later).
+However, for this text classification problem, we only used TF here (will explain later).

-Logisitic Regression is used here for the binary classifition.
+Logisitic Regression is used here for the binary classification.
 ```
 lr = LogisticRegression(maxIter=10, regParam=0.3, elasticNetParam=0)
 lrmodel = lr.fit( trainData )